sallonoroff/sallonoroff.github.io/_posts/2012-04-23-understanding-disney-fastplay.md

 tags:
   - disney
   - dvd
+  - movies
-  - fastplay
+  - user interface
 ---
-If you&#8217;ve bought any Disney DVDs recently you may have come across &#8211; and perhaps been a little confused by &#8211; the new FastPlay feature.
-Disney&#8217;s 12-point FAQs about FastPlay can be found [here](http://disney.go.com/disneyvideos/fastplay/faq.html).
-Alternatively, here&#8217;s a simpler explanation:
+If you've bought any Disney DVDs recently you may have come across &#8211; and perhaps been a little confused by &#8211; the new FastPlay feature.
+Disney's 12-point FAQs about FastPlay can be found [here](http://disney.go.com/disneyvideos/fastplay/faq.html).
+Alternatively, here's a simpler explanation:

 If you use FastPlay, you get to watch all the ads and the movie without a troublesome menu getting in the way.